MingCHEN4/MingCHEN4.github.io/_posts/2019-5-15-Programming tricks.md

 ---

-- grep a list of sites against a large file
+- awk to match a list of sites against a large file

 **Input**
 ```